-Theorem 12.5 (Dems & Reps).
+Theorem 9.7 (Dems & Reps).
 Eventually every citizen is rooting for the same party every other day.

-Proof: To prove that the opinions eventually become fixed or cycle every other day, think of each friendship between citizens as a pair of (directed) edges, one in each direction.
-Let us say an edge is currently "bad" if the party of the advising friend differs from the next-day's party of the advised friend.
+Proof: To prove that the opinions eventually become fixed or cycle every other day, think of each friendship as a pair of (directed) edges, one in each direction.
+Let us say an edge is currently bad if the party of the advising friend differs from the next-day's party of the advised friend.
 In other words, the edge is bad if the advised friend did not follow the advisor's opinion (which means that the advisor was in the minority).
-An edge that is not bad, is "good".
+An edge that is not bad, is good.

-Consider the out-edges of citizen c on day t, during which (say) c roots for the Democrats.
-Assume that during day t, g out-edges of c are good, and bout-edges are bad.
-Note that g + b is the degree of c.
-Since g out-edges were good, g friends of c root for the Democrats on day t + 1.
-Likewise, b friends of c root for the Republicans on day t+1.
-In other words, on the evening of day t+1 citizen c will receive g recommendations for Democrats, and b for Republicans.
+Consider the out-edges of citizen u on day t, during which (say) u roots for the Democrats.
+Assume that on day t, g out-edges of u are good, and b out-edges are bad.
+Note that g+b is the degree of u.
+Since g out-edges are good, g friends of u root for the Democrats on day t+1.
+Likewise, b friends of u root for the Republicans on day t+1.
+In other words, on the evening of day t+1 citizen u will receive g recommendations for Democrats, and b for Republicans.
 We distinguish two cases: